Podophyllum peltatum

 Restoration Potential

-Low (extremely) by seed; high vegetatively
+Low (extremely) by seed; high by transplant and vegetatively